godatadriven-dockerhub/airflow/README.md

 In the `dependencies_example` folder we've included some examples.

+Additionally, you can customize the container at runtime with a pre and post hook.
+These will be called before, and after calling upgrade db.

 ## Docker compose
 We've build three compose files which use postgresql as a database.